 If required, you can also send the request back to the HR administrator for further details.
 In this case, it is recommended to add a comment explaining your decision.
 The HR administrator can then either adapt the request and resubmit it for approval, or cancel it.

-Updating Secondary Employment Position (Optional)
+Updating Secondary Employment Position (if Position Management implemented)

 Purpose